How much does a driving instructor earn?

 That’s the most common question I get asked on a daily basis so here’s the honest answer.

-I’ll reveal what I earnt in 2019 to show you what an instructor at the top of their game can make.
+I’ll reveal the income that I earned in 2019 to show you what an instructor at the top of their game can make.

 For more general information see my page called The truth about being a driving instructor.